cloudandthings/terraform-aws-clickops-notifier/sam/README.md

 It is not strictly a requirement, that you use this with AWS ControlTower.
 The module has only been tested in the Log Archive account that ships with AWS ControTower.

+### Considerations and Limitations

+Something worth noting is the limitation on bucket notification policies.
+Our solution creates a `s3:ObjectCreated:*` without any prefix or suffix fitlers.
+The limitation is that a duplication of this rule, will result in events not working.
+For the solution to work, any bucket notification policies will have to be removed.

 ### Inputs

 | Name | Description | Type | Default | Required |